-I don't know how much more there is to say about this, but I just, I feel like it's key to draw the connection between a lot of the points that you're making here and identify where they exist in, in other areas.
-You know, I think one being Melanie Mitchell and Jessica flack wrote this piece for Ian a while ago, that was talking about a similar problem in that the metrics that we choose, they mentioned you try to test students for particular aptitudes that students optimize for the tests, right?
-And then you end up testing the wrong things because the goalposts have shifted KPIs in the workplace are the same.
-And then it's related to these issues about,
+I don't know how much more there is to say about this, but I just feel like it's key to draw the connection between a lot of the points that you're making here and identify where they exist in other areas.
+You know, I think one being Melanie Mitchell and Jessica Flack wrote this piece for Ion a while ago, that was talking about a similar problem in that the metrics that we choose.
+They mentioned you try to test students for particular aptitudes that students optimize for the tests and then you end up testing the wrong things because the goalposts have shifted KPIs in the workplace are the same.
+And then it's related to these issues about...

 Cris Moore (1h 4m 13s):